xcore/sc_pwm/doc/pwm_multibit_fast.rst

 Because the shortest stable signal after a change instruction is 5 clocks, anything that should be stable for 4 clocks or less needs to be created by a changeN instruction.
 Since there are at most eight successive changes in a PWM signal, that requires at most a change32 instruction (8*4).
-For a PWM cycle that is not center aligned, there are at most 16 successive changes, requiring at most a change64 instruction. [[Cannot do that!]]